MischaU8/yumyum/tools/offset-tool_yb8F8CewJSA.md

 Uploaded: 2023-04-21

-yum yum Floyd here with a quick look at the offset tool and plasticity to offset a single face select it press o on the keyboard and then move the cursor to adjust the distance attribute
+yum yum Floyd here with a quick look at the offset tool in Plasticity to offset a single face select it press o on the keyboard and then move the cursor to adjust the distance attribute